viXAlign/viXAlign-project/README.md

 Download the viXAlign tool to your computer and extract zip file, we get three files: .gitignore, README.md and viXAlign.zip.
 Then, extract viXAlign.zip file we have the viXAlign folder.
 Finally, copy the viXAlign folder to the desired location.

 # The code
-The viXAlign tool is scripted in Java.
-You can use NetBeans IDE 8.2 or later to free to open and modify the code.
+The viXAlign tool is coded in Java.
+You can use NetBeans IDE 8.2 or later to open and modify the code freely.

 # Example
 In the viXAlign folder contains 2 corpus: dulichen.out.xml and dulichvn.out.xml.
 You can try this tool on: